-The council's aim is to ensure that all properties which are Houses in Multiple Occupation (HMOs) are safe for the number of occupiers.
+The council's aim is to ensure that all properties which are Houses in Multiple Occupancy (HMOs) are safe for the number of occupiers.

-A house in multiple occupation (HMO) can be any building or part of a building used for living accommodation by more than two people who are not part of the same family, where they occupy the property as their only or main residence, where they share one or more basic amenities and they pay rent for their accommodation.
-The full definition of a HMO is contained in section 254-260 of the Housing Act 2004.
+A HMO can be any building or part of a building used for living accommodation by more than two people who are not part of the same family, where they occupy the property as their only or main residence, where they share one or more basic amenities and they pay rent for their accommodation.
+The full definition is contained in section 254 to 260 of the Housing Act 2004.

-In general terms, a house in multiple occupation (HMO) can be any one of the following:
+In general terms can be any one of the following:

-As from July 2012 the introduction of Article 4 Direction came into force within the borough of Basingstoke and Deane.
-This means that all new Houses of Multiple Occupation will be subject to planning control in some areas of the borough.
-For more information please visit the planning page relating to Article 4 Direction.
+All new HMO will be subject to planning control in some areas of the borough.
+For more information please visit the planning page relating to the Article 4 Direction webpage for more information.

 For details of the legislation regarding the management of HMOs please read: